discordjs/guide/guide/popular-topics/permissions-extended.md

 Check out [Discord's help article](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) if you need assistance with this.

 The permissions assigned to these actions are called "elevated permissions" and are:
-`KICK_MEMBERS`, `BAN_MEMBERS`, `ADMINISTRATOR`, `MANAGE_CHANNELS`, `MANAGE_GUILD`, `MANAGE_MESSAGES`, `MANAGE_ROLES`, `MANAGE_WEBHOOKS`, `MANAGE_THREADS`, and `MANAGE_EMOJIS_AND_STICKERS`.
+`KickMembers`, `BanMembers`, `Administrator`, `ManageChannels`, `ManageGuild`, `ManageMessages`, `ManageRoles`, `ManageWebhooks`, `ManageThreads`, and `ManageEmojisAndStickers`.

 ## Implicit permissions

 Some Discord permissions apply implicitly based on logical use, which can cause unwanted behavior if you are not aware of this fact.

-The prime example for implicit permissions is `VIEW_CHANNEL`.
+The prime example for implicit permissions is `ViewChannel`.
 If this flag is missing in the final permissions, you can't do anything on that channel.
 It makes sense, right?
 If you can't view the channel, you can't read or send messages in it, set the topic, or change its name.
 The library does not handle implicit permissions for you, so understanding how the system works is vital for you as a bot developer.

 Let's say you want to send a message to a channel.
-To prevent unnecessary API calls, you want to make sure your bot's permissions in this channel include `SEND_MESSAGES` (more on how to achieve this [here](/popular-topics/permissions.md#checking-for-permissions)).
+To prevent unnecessary API calls, you want to make sure your bot's permissions in this channel include `SendMessages` (more on how to achieve this [here](/popular-topics/permissions.md#checking-for-permissions)).
 The check passes, but you still can't send the message and are greeted with `DiscordAPIError: Missing Access`.

-This error means your bot is missing `VIEW_CHANNEL`, and as such, can't send messages either.
+This error means your bot is missing `ViewChannel`, and as such, can't send messages either.

-One possible scenario causing this: the channel has permission overwrites for the default role `@everyone` to grant `SEND_MESSAGES` so everyone who can see the channel can also write in it, but at the same time has an overwrite to deny `VIEW_CHANNEL` to make it only accessible to a subset of members.
+One possible scenario causing this: the channel has permission overwrites for the default role `@everyone` to grant `SendMessages` so everyone who can see the channel can also write in it, but at the same time has an overwrite to deny `ViewChannel` to make it only accessible to a subset of members.

-As you only check for `SEND_MESSAGES`, the bot will try to execute the send, but since `VIEW_CHANNEL` is missing, the API denies the request.
+As you only check for `SendMessages`, the bot will try to execute the send, but since `ViewChannel` is missing, the API denies the request.

 ::: tip
 Causes for "Missing Access":
-- Text Channels require `VIEW_CHANNEL` as detailed above.
+- Text Channels require `ViewChannel` as detailed above.
-- Voice Channels require `CONNECT` in the same way.
+- Voice Channels require `Connect` in the same way.
-- Reacting to a message requires `READ_MESSAGE_HISTORY` in the channel the message was sent.
+- Reacting to a message requires `ReadMessageHistory` in the channel the message was sent.
 - When deploying slash commands: Enable the `applications.commands` scope (for more information see the [adding your bot](/preparations/adding-your-bot-to-servers) section).
-- Timing out a member requires `MODERATE_MEMBERS`.
+- Timing out a member requires `ModerateMembers`.
 :::

 ## Limitations and oddities

-- Your bot needs `MANAGE_ROLES` in its base permissions to change base permissions.
+- Your bot needs `ManageRoles` in its base permissions to change base permissions.
-- It needs `MANAGE_ROLES` in its final permissions to change permission overwrites.
+- It needs `ManageRoles` in its final permissions to change permission overwrites.
 - It cannot edit permissions for roles that are higher than or equal to its highest role.
 - It cannot grant permissions it doesn't have.
 - It can manage overwrites for roles or users with higher roles than its own highest role.
 - It can manage overwrites for permissions it doesn't have.
-- Members with the `ADMINISTRATOR` permission are not affected by overwrites at all.
+- Members with the `Administrator` permission are not affected by overwrites at all.

 ## Missing permissions